This post may contain affiliate links. Please read our disclosure to learn more about how we recommend products and

 Today, I want to focus on the advantages of timeshare ownership, because you might find that it is something that works for you and your family.

 - You can pass it along to your children or heirs.
-A timeshare can be left to your children of your estate through your will or estate plan.
+A timeshare can be left to your children or your estate through your will or estate plan.
 You should discuss this with your kids before leaving it to them because they may not need or want your timeshare and leaving it to them will leave them with the financial responsibilities of maintaining it.

 - It allows you to reduce the cost of future vacations.
 The cost of hotels has typically risen over the years and will continue to do so.
 When you purchase your timeshare, you will be able to keep the cost of your vacations at a stable level, with the exception of any fees associated with your timeshare that are likely to increase.
 If you are currently traveling a few weeks per year, this could represent a significant savings over time over staying in a hotel of the same quality as your timeshare.

 - It allows you to take more vacations.
 If you are currently not taking vacations, this might help you take a much-needed vacation, and open you up to more vacation possibilities.
 More travel means more memories, less stress, and better quality of life!

 - Travel Perks.
 With the right timeshare network, you can also gain significant travel benefits such as â€œbest price guaranteesâ€ on air travel, â€œdiscount weeksâ€ where you can spend a week at a 5 Star resort for under $300.